Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Double-loop Algorithm: Perturbed Smoothed FOAM

 \section{Double-loop Algorithm: Perturbed Smoothed FOAM}

-In this section, we show that the synergy between smoothing and perturbation is structural to the NC-C minimax problem and extends naturally to a double-loop algorithmic framework.
+Our analysis for the iteration complexity of \emph{Perturbed Smoothed GDA} on $\epsilon$-GS shows the synergistic effect between smoothing and perturbation.
+In this section, we show that this synergy between smoothing and perturbation is actually structural to the NC-C minimax problem and can extend naturally to a double-loop algorithmic framework as well.
 Specifically, we develop a double-loop \emph{Perturbed Smoothed FOAM} algorithm that uses both smoothing and perturbation techniques.
-We prove that its iteration complexity for finding an $\epsilon$-GS and an $\epsilon$-OS point is $\cO\left(\epsilon^{-2.5}\log(\tfrac{1}{\epsilon})\right)$ and $\cO\left(\epsilon^{-3}\log(\tfrac{1}{\epsilon})\right)$, respectively.
-To the best of our knowledge, these rates are state-of-the-art among first-order methods for NC-C minimax problems.
+We prove that its iteration complexity of finding an $\epsilon$-GS and an $\epsilon$-OS point is $\cO\left(\epsilon^{-2.5}\log(\tfrac{1}{\epsilon})\right)$ and $\cO\left(\epsilon^{-3}\log(\tfrac{1}{\epsilon})\right)$, respectively.
+To the best of our knowledge, these rates are state-of-the-art among all first-order methods for NC-C minimax problems.

 The idea of \emph{Perturbed Smoothed FOAM} is as follows.
-We use the same surrogate function $\widetilde{F}$ defined in \cref{eq:tilde-F} as used in \emph{Perturbed Smoothed GDA}.
-For any fixed $\z$, the function $\widetilde{F}(\cdot,\cdot,\z)$ is strongly convex in $\x$ and strongly concave in $\y$.
-Unlike the \emph{Perturbed Smoothed GDA}, which performs gradient updates on $\bx_t$, $\by_t$, and $\z_t$ in each iteration, \emph{Perturbed Smoothed FOAM} adopts a two-stage update.
-Specifically, in each iteration $t$, we first fix $\z_t$ and compute $(\x_{t+1},\y_{t+1})$ as an approximate solution to the SC-SC subproblem $\widetilde{p}(\z_t)=\min_{\bx\in\cX}\max_{\by\in\cY} \widetilde{F}(\bx,\by,\z_t)$.
-Then we take a gradient step on $\z_t$.
-To solve the inner SC-SC problem on $\x$ and $\y$, we use the single-loop algorithm \emph{FOAM} proposed by \citet{kovalev2022first}, which returns a $\delta$-accurate solution (cf.~\citet[Definition~1]{kovalev2022first}) in $\cO\left(\sqrt{\kappa_{\x}\kappa_{\y}}\log(\delta^{-1})\right)$ iterations, where $\kappa_{\x}$ and $\kappa_{\y}$ are the condition numbers with respect to $\x$ and $\y$, respectively.
-We formally present \emph{Perturbed Smoothed FOAM} in \cref{alg:Smoothed-FOAM}.
+We employ the same surrogate function $F_t$ defined in \cref{eq:tilde-F} as in \emph{Perturbed Smoothed GDA}.
+Importantly, the combination of smoothing and dual perturbation transforms the original NC-C problem into a sequence of strongly convex-strongly concave (SC-SC) subproblems.
+In particular, for any fixed $\z$, the function $F_t(\cdot,\cdot,\z)$ is strongly convex in $\x$ and strongly concave in $\y$.
+Unlike \emph{Perturbed Smoothed GDA}, which performs gradient updates on $(\x^t,\y^t,\z^t)$ in each iteration, \emph{Perturbed Smoothed FOAM} adopts a double-loop scheme.
+Specifically, at each iteration $t$, we first fix $\z^t$ and compute $(\x^{t+1},\y^{t+1})$ as an approximate solution to the SC-SC subproblem